ZiyaKolcu/Phishing-URL-Detection/README.md

 ## Project Purpose

-This project aims to develop a Phishing URL Detection system using Machine Learning to classify URLs as either phishing or legitimate based on their features.

-By analyzing various characteristics of URLs such as length, presence of special characters, domain-related information, and other heuristic-based attributes the model will learn to distinguish between safe and malicious links.
-The goal is to provide an efficient and lightweight solution for identifying phishing attempts, which can be integrated into security tools or used as a standalone application for detecting harmful links.
+This project aims to detect phishing URLs using machine learning techniques.
+By leveraging NLP-based URL analysis, the model identifies patterns and characteristics that differentiate phishing links from legitimate ones.
+A logistic regression model is employed to classify URLs, making it an efficient and interpretable solution for phishing detection.
+This project aims to enhance cybersecurity by providing a reliable and automated approach to identifying malicious URLs.